 Private adoption agencies are often run by charities and social service organizations and typically place children who have been brought to the agency by parents or expectant parents seeking to give their child up for adoption.

 One of the other types of adoption involves a direct arrangement between birth mother (and sometimes the birth father) and adoptive parents, sometimes using a go-between such as a doctor or member of the clergy.
-Because of the delicate nature of an independent adoption, it's probably a good idea for the adoptive parents to hire an attorney to handle the paperwork.
-Not all state allow independent adoptions, and many states regulate them extensively, so check your state's laws before exploring this option.
+Because of the delicate nature of independent adoption, it's probably a good idea for the adoptive parents to hire an attorney to handle the paperwork.
+Not all states allow independent adoptions, and many states regulate them extensively, so check your state's laws before exploring this option.

-One variety of independent adaption is often referred to as an "open adoption", where the biological parents maintain some form of limited contact even after adoption, though all parental rights stay with the adoptive parents.
+One variety of independent adoption is often referred to as "open adoption," where the biological parents maintain some form of limited contact even after adoption, though all parental rights stay with the adoptive parents.

 Note also that, as of April 1, 2008, international adoptions are regulated through the Hague Adoption Convention.
 The treaty governs U.S. federal government oversight of domestic adoption agencies and international adoption policies.
 This oversight is intended to protect children, biological parents and adoptive parents from unethical adoption practices, including international child abductions and adoption scams.

 Agencies dealing in international adoption must now be certified by the State Department and adopting parents must prove to the State Department a variety of things:

 You could try to adopt internationally without an agency, but because of the complexity of the process, most adoptive parents choose to use the services of a U.S. agency specializing in international adoptions.